influxdata/docs-v2/content/v2.0/reference/flux/functions/math/modf.md

 ---
 title: math.modf() function
+description: >
-description: The math.modf() function functionDescription
+  The math.modf() function returns integer and fractional floating-point numbers that sum to `f`.
+  Both values have the same sign as `f`.
 menu:
   v2_0_ref:
     name: math.modf